csswizardry/csswizardry.github.com/speaking.md

 **Practical insights, delivered.**

 I’ve spoken at a lot of conferences.
-[Over one-hundred](#section:past-events) of them Sharing knowledge is one of my key motivations, and is a large part of why I chose to become a consultant in the first place—I love to help.
+[Over one-hundred](#section:past-events) of them.
+Sharing knowledge is one of my key motivations, and is a large part of why I chose to become a consultant in the first place—I love to help.

 From local meetups to international events, I am an enthusiastic, engaging, and